+-T ttl

--T ttl This option specifies a TTL to be used for new DNSKEY records imported into the zone from the key repository.
+This option specifies a TTL to be used for new DNSKEY records imported into the zone from the key repository.
 If not specified, the default is the TTL value from the zone's SOA record.
 This option is ignored when signing without -S, since DNSKEY records are not imported from the key repository in that case.
 It is also ignored if there are any pre-existing DNSKEY records at the zone apex, in which case new records' TTL values are set to match them, or if any of the imported DNSKEY records had a default TTL value.
 In the event of a conflict between TTL values in imported keys, the shortest one is used.

+-t

-- -t This option prints statistics at completion. - -u This option updates the NSEC/NSEC3 chain when re-signing a previously signed zone.
-With this option, a zone signed with NSEC can be switched to NSEC3, or a zone signed with NSEC3 can be switched to NSEC or to NSEC3 with different parameters.
-Without this option, dnssec-signzone retains the existing chain when re-signing. - -v level This option sets the debugging level. - -x This option indicates that BIND 9 should only sign the DNSKEY, CDNSKEY, and CDS RRsets with key-signing keys, and should omit signatures from zone-signing keys.
-(This is similar to the dnssec-dnskey-kskonly yes; zone option in named.) - -z This option indicates that BIND 9 should ignore the KSK flag on keys when determining what to sign.
+This option prints statistics at completion.

+This option updates the NSEC/NSEC3 chain when re-signing a previously signed zone.
+With this option, a zone signed with NSEC can be switched to NSEC3, or a zone signed with NSEC3 can be switched to NSEC3 with different parameters.
+Without this option, dnssec-signazone retains the existing chain when re-signing.

+This option indicates that BIND 9 should only sign the DNSKEY, CDNSKEY, and CDS RRsets with key-signing keys, and should omit signatures from zone-signing keys.
+(This is similar to the dnssec-dnskey-kskonly yes; zone option in named.)

+This option indicates that BIND 9 should ignore the KSK flag on keys when determining what to sign.
 This causes KSK-flagged keys to sign all records, not just the DNSKEY RRset.
+(This is similar to the update-check-ksk no; zone option in named.)

+-3 salt

+This option generates an NSEC3 chain with the given hex-encoded salt.
+A dash (-) can be used to indicate that no salt is to be used when generating the NSEC3 chain.

+Note: -3 - is the recommended configuration.
+Adding salt provides no practical benefits.

+-H iterations

+This option indicates that, when generating an NSEC3 chain, BIND 9 should use this many iterations.
+The default is 10.

+Warning: Values greater than 0 cause interoperability issues and also increase the risk of CPU-exhausting DoS attacks.
+The default value has not been changed because the best practices has changed only after BIND 9.16 reached Extended Support Version status.

+This option indicates that, when generating an NSEC3 chain, BIND 9 should set the OPTOUT flag on all NSEC3 records and should not generate NSEC3 records for insecure delegations.

+Warning: Do not use this option unless all its implications are fully understood.
+This option is intended only for extremely large zones (comparable to com.) with sparse secure delegations.

-(This is similar to the update-check-ksk no; zone option in named.) - -3 salt This option generates an NSEC3 chain with the given hex-encoded salt.
-A dash (-) can be used to indicate that no salt is to be used when generating the NSEC3 chain. - -H iterations This option indicates that, when generating an NSEC3 chain, BIND 9 should use this many iterations.
-The default is 10. - -A This option indicates that, when generating an NSEC3 chain, BIND 9 should set the OPTOUT flag on all NSEC3 records and should not generate NSEC3 records for insecure delegations. - Using this option twice (i.e., -AA) turns the OPTOUT flag off for all records.
-This is useful when using the -u option to modify an NSEC3 chain which previously had OPTOUT set. - zonefile This option sets the file containing the zone to be signed. - key This option specifies which keys should be used to sign the zone.
+Using this option twice (i.e., -AA) turns the OPTOUT flag off for all records.
+This is useful when using the -u option to modify an NSEC3 chain which previously had OPTOUT set.

+zonefile

+This option sets the file containing the zone to be signed.

+key

+This option specifies which keys should be used to sign the zone.
 If no keys are specified, the zone is examined for DNSKEY records at the zone apex.
 If these records are found and there are matching private keys in the current directory, they are used for signing.